Firstcard

 Should You Use Self?

 Self is worth considering if you have no credit history and can't qualify for credit cards.
-It's also good if you want guaranteed credit building without the temptation of carrying a balance.
-However, if you can get approved for a secured card, that's often a cheaper option since secured cards don't require fees and can show credit building faster.
+It's also good if you want guaranteed credit building without the temptation of carrying a balance on a credit card.
+However, if you can get approved for a secured card on its own, that's often a simpler option since you'd only need one product.

 For more information about how credit builder accounts work, check out our article on what is a credit builder loan and how it works.
 If you need specific support, you can look up Self credit builder phone number and support options to talk to their customer service.